SeaMooLab/FourthEye/README.md

   </div>
   <div align="center">
   <h2>Installing Node.js</h2>
-    <p>ThirdEye can be run on any device that supports Node.js.
+    <p>FourthEye can be run on any device that supports Node.js.
 This can be a Linux machine, Windows PC, or even a Raspberry Pi.</p>
     <br>
     <p>1.
 Head over to the Node.js website and download the latest LTS release.
 Once this has downloaded, run the installer and follow the instructions.</p>
    <p>2.
 If you are running this on Windows, included in the release folder is a batch file to install the required Node.js modules.
 Just run the file, and the modules will be installed.
 If you are running this on another OS, the npm commands are `npm i bedrock-protocol` and `npm i discord.js`.</p>